- We reserve the right to cancel classes that do not have a minimum enrollment.

 - We will follow the Albemarle County school closings for inclement weather.
 If that seems ridiculous as it sometimes does, check our website for announcements.
 If the schools are closed, all of our classes we be closed as well.
 If there is only a delay some or all of our classes will open on time or on a delayed schedule.
 Please call or check our website or call the studio for a voice mail message.

-Open Studio is time is for adults enrolled in classes at CityClay and for CityClay members to use the studio outside of class time based on what they have learned in class.
+Open Studio is time is for adults enrolled in classes at CityClay and for CityClay members to use the studio outside of class time based on what you have learned in class.
 Open Studio does not include instruction from our teachers or other students.
 If instructors are in the Studio, they are attending to other responsibilities and are not available for instruction.
 Adults attending classes at City Clay have the option of coming into the studio when the studio is open for classes and or during shop hours.
 Open Studio hours fluctuate, so please call City Clay to check the schedule beforehand.

 In case of inclement weather, City Clay generally follows the Charlottesville City School’s cancellation policy; however, please call or check our website at www.cityclaycville.com for announcements in the event that can offer classes later in the day or at night.